 Hosting your first webinar or podcast show shouldn’t be stressful or taxing — but you need to get a few tech things right first.
 You will also need to think carefully about your branding and potential guest strategy, as you’ll only succeed if you commit to creating some truly stellar content.

 There are plenty of services that will help you host a professional webinar.
 GoToWebinar is a popular choice and has a 30-day free trial.
 After that, it costs $89 per month with up to 100 attendees.
-Alternatively, if you don’t want to pay, Zoom is free for up to 50 attendees for sessions of up to 40 mins.
+Alternatively, if you don’t want to pay, you can use a tool like MyOwnConference which is free for up to 20 attendees.

 For starters, aspiring podcasters need a great mic, and some simple editing software (usually free).
 For a complete readymade podcasting package, you can try the likes of Podbean, but you can also easily manage without.